vvv-school/assignment_solve-maze/README.md

 ### Maze
 The maze is a 2D square area containing the target, the craft and a number of obstacles.
-The origin `(0,0)` is located in the bottom-left corner of the picture above, whereas the x-axis is the left->right direction and the y-axis is the down->up direction.
+The origin `(0,0)` is located at the bottom-left corner of the picture above, whereas the x-axis is the left->right direction and the y-axis is the down->up direction.